First, a bit of theory. We can distinguish couple of classic examples of physical body motion in gravitational field:

 Fig 3.

-$t_0$ - time when angular projection starts,
+Parameters, that describe angular projection are:$t_0$ - time when angular projection starts,

 $t_{max}$ - time after which ball reaches $h_{max}$,